 - The copper IUD (intra-uterine device) is a small, T-shaped piece of plastic that is wrapped with copper wire that a clinician inserts into your uterus.

-- This factsheet is about the copper IUD.
-For information on the hormonal IUD, see The Hormonal IUD factsheet.
+- This page is about the copper IUD.
+For information on the hormonal IUD, see the hormonal IUD page [Link].

 How does the copper IUD prevent pregnancy?